chili-publish/grafx-documentation/docs/GraFx-Studio/convert/Adobe-InDesign/index.md

 	To give you early access to the latest and greatest, we are introducing some features as **"Experimental"**.
 	You’re welcome to explore and use these features, but keep in mind that their functionality may evolve.
 	If you’re working in production workflows, be aware that changes may still occur.

+	Please let us know through the support channels if you run into issues.

 ## Introduction